shibutf/openg2p-erp/docs/odk-install.md

 Change the `SYSADMIN_EMAIL` line so that after the `=` is your own email address.
 The Let's Encrypt service will use this address only to notify you if something is wrong with your security certificate.

 Leave the rest of the settings alone.
-If you have a custom security or network environment you are trying to integrate Central into, see the [advanced configuration](https://docs.getodk.org/central-install-digital-ocean/#central-install-digital-ocean-advanced) sections for more information on these options.
+If you have a custom security or network environment you are trying to integrate ODK Central into, see the [advanced configuration](https://docs.getodk.org/central-install-digital-ocean/#central-install-digital-ocean-advanced) sections for more information on these options.

 Hold `Ctrl + x` to quit the text editor.
 Press `y` to indicate that you want to save the file, and then press Enter to confirm the file name.
 Do not change the file name.

-## Running ODK Central
+### Running ODK Central

-### Start Central Software
+#### Start ODK Central Software
 To start the server software please execute
 ```
 run docker-compose up -d